simonpiekarz/airminal-assistant/README.md

-# airminal assistant / AI employee
+# Airminal Assistant — Your AI Employee, Everywhere You Chat

-Your airminal AI agent, everywhere you chat.
-One process connects your agent to WhatsApp, Telegram, Discord, Slack, Gmail, and more.
+One lightweight process connects your AI agent to every platform you use.
+WhatsApp, Telegram, Discord, Slack, Gmail — your assistant listens, responds, and gets work done across all of them simultaneously.
+It can manage your files, search the web, control your computer, query your databases, manage GitHub repos, schedule calendar events, and handle 100+ tasks autonomously.
+Deploy it on any machine and let it run 24/7.

 ## How It Works